 Located only an hour from Milan on the train, Lake Como is a perfect place to escape from the city and pass a day relaxing by the water.
-Take a boat ride across the lake to visit the beautiful villa’s of old Italian aristocracy (Villa Carlotta & Villa del Balbianello were our favorites) or get lost walking around one of the little villages dotted along the lake’s edge.
+Take a boat ride across the lake to visit the beautiful villa’s of old Italian aristocracy (Villa Carlotta & Villa del Balbianello were our favourites) or get lost walking around one of the little villages dotted along the lake’s edge.

 Arguably one of the more touristy locations, Verona is definitely still worth a visit.
 Take a local bike or walking tour around the city and explore the huge selection of ancient Roman architecture and Renaissance art.
 Visit the Amphitheater and Juliette’s (of Romeo & Juliette) balcony and then finish your day at an open-air restaurant in one of Verona’s beautiful plazas.

 Located between Verona & Venice, Lake Garda is a beautiful, tranquil spot with little villages lining to the shore of the lake.
 Two places worth visiting are Peschiera del Garda and Sirmione where you can spend a day walking around cobbled streets, taking boat rides on the lake and eating seafood in sunny plazas.